syncfusion-content/wpf-docs/wpf/Scheduler/ContextMenu-Commands.md

 You can set the context menu for time slot and month cells by using `SfScheduler.CellContextMenu` property.
 CellContextMenu will be appeared only on time slot or month cells.

 >**NOTE**
-CellContextMenu will enables the menu item which binds the `SchedulerCommands.Add`built-in command only when it has the menu items with also `SchedulerCommands.Edit` and `SchedulerCommands.Delete` built-in commands.
+The menu items which binds the `SchedulerCommands.Edit` and `SchedulerCommands.Delete` built-in commands will be disabled in CellContextMenu.
 The DataContext for the context menu is `SchedulerContextMenuInfo` Command parameter of menu item should bound to context menu's data context when using the commands in `SchedulerCommands`.

 {% tabs %}